6 – Right Place, Right Time

 This week’s SATURDAY SIX takes a look at our favorite @bioreconstruct photos from 2020!
 Despite the last year being almost a complete dumpster fire, there are a couple positives here and there that we can look back upon.
 The Space Mountain cookie jar was an awesome piece of merchandise that was released.
 I took Bacini – the official dog of DisTwitter – for our first ever stay in a cabin at Fort Wilderness and discovered it may be our favorite place on Disney property.
 Answering my prayers, the Disney Outlet Stores finally closed for a little while to give me a break from visiting that wretched hive of scum and villainy.

 One thing that was consistant throughout 2020 was awesome photos from our favorite blogger-in-the-sky, @bioreconstruct.
-Today we’re going to look back at some of our favorite photos that our pal “Bio” took over the past 12 months, even getting a chance to pick on a couple of them.
+Today we’re going to look back at some of our favorite photos that our pal “Bio” took over the past 12 months, even getting a chance to pick his brain on a couple of them.
 Let’s kick it off with…

 # 6 – Right Place, Right Time